wyfo/split-histogram/README.md

 <br>
 Histogram counters are duplicated across a “hot” and a “cold” shard.
 An observation counter, incremented before each observation, includes a bit flag to determine the hot shard.
 During collection, the bit flag is flipped to switch shards, and the previously hot shard’s `_count` is compared to the observation count before the flip in a loop.
 When these counts match, no further observations occur on the newly cold shard, enabling consistent collection.

 The current Go implementation, also adopted by the Rust TiKV client, represents the state of the art.
 It achieves lock-free observations with consistent collections.
-Since atomic [read-modify-write](https://en.wikipedia.org/wiki/Read%E2%80%93modify%E2%80%93write) operations, such as [fetch-and-add](https://en.wikipedia.org/wiki/Fetch-and-add), are relatively expensive, their count is a key indicator of efficiency in lock-free algorithms.
-Excluding retries for incrementing the float counter[^1], this approach requires **four** fetch-and-add operations.
+Since atomic RMW are relatively expensive, their count is a key indicator of efficiency in lock-free algorithms; Go implementation requires **four** atomic RMW[^1].

 It’s worth noting that both the Go and Rust TiKV implementations use spin loops for collection instead of waiting primitives — TiKV client doesn’t even use `std::hint::spin_loop`!
 Unbounded spin loops are [considered harmful](https://matklad.github.io/2020/01/02/spinlocks-considered-harmful.html), and `runtime.Gosched` introduces issues similar to those described for [`sched_yield` by Linus Torvalds](https://www.realworldtech.com/forum/?threadid=189711&curpostid=189752)[^2].

-In addition to using a proper waiting mechanism, the algorithm presented here requires only **three** fetch-and-add operations for observation, one fewer than the Go implementation.
+In addition to using a proper waiting mechanism, the algorithm presented here requires only **three** atomic RMW for observation, one fewer than the Go implementation.

 ## Algorithm